Residence in Denmark for non-EU/EEA citizens

 You can apply in your home country through a Danish mission – that is a Danish Embassy or a Danish Consulate General.

-If you apply for a residence and work permit based on work or study, your application will be processed by the Danish Agency for International Recruitment and Integration (SIRI).
+If you apply for a residence permit based on work or study, your application will be processed by the Danish Agency for International Recruitment and Integration (SIRI).

 You need a residence permit in order to get a civil registration number (CPR number).